RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 }
 ```

+# 3. Default layout

+Default layout comes with the following containers:
+* *user-app-root*: The root container of user application, previously named *user*
+* *page-top-header*: A static container to layout header content (top), might be used floating - see later section, previously named *header*.
+* *page-sub-header*: A static container to layout sub header or page scrollable header when top header is floating, previously named *static-content*.
+* *page-content-module*: The default main container to show page dynamic module, previously named *dynamic-content*
+* *page-footer*: A static container to layout page footer, previously named *footer*

+Within the root container, subcontainers are layed out vertically (they use the by the row layout type)

-# 3. Example: a layout with a fixed (floating) header
+# 4. Example: a layout with a fixed (floating) header

 We will demonstrate here how to fix the top header in a REGARDS project.

-## 3.1 Set up the top header as floating
+## 4.1 Set up the top header as floating

 In layout configuration (default one), chose to edit the top header (called header in v1 version and page-top-header in v1.1+ version).